CjJordan/lp-template/simple-template.md

 Remind students that if they cannot meet any of these objectives it is their responsibility to seek help.

+### Demo

+Demo what students will be able to do with the knowledge they learn today.
+For example, if the topics of the day are HTML, CSS, and media-queries, demo a mobile responsive web app and point out the role HTML, CSS, and media-queries play.

 ---
 ## Topic 1 ( 45 min )